-Using New Hard Disk Drives
+Using a Second Hard Disk Drive

-You must place a jumper on the pins as indicated on the hard disk drive to set it as "DEVICE1" or "SLAVE" so that it will not conflict with the first hard disk drive.
-The first hard disk drive in the Notebook PC should not have any jumpers on it so that it can be used as "DEVICE0" or "MASTER".
-If two hard disk drives have the same setting, you may get a message "Operating System not found" due to the hardware conflict.
+The notebook PC has two channels and the built-in hard disk drive occupies the first channel as "MASTER".
+A second hard disk drive should not have any jumpers on it (like the first hard disk drive) so that it can be used as "DEVICEO" or "MASTER" on the second channel.
 If properly configured, bootup will display both hard disk drives and their physical capacity.